Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 .. note:: Vectors that are not parallel with Blender Axis

    The high sensibility for the vector does not apply to vectors that give the Screw Tool a starting angle (Ex: any non-parallel vector), meaning Blender will not need to clamp the values to stabilize a direction for the extrusion, as the inclination of the vector will be clear for Blender and you will have the full degree of freedom to change the vectors.
-Our example is important because it only changes the direction of the profile without the tilt and/or bending effect, as there is only one direction for the extrusion, parallel to one of the Blender Axes
+Our example is important because it only changes the direction of the profile without the tilt and/or bending effect, as there is only one direction for the extrusion, parallel to one of the Blender Axes.

 Bending the Profiles using the Spring Example